PrisonTeam/Prison/docs/prison_docs_030_LuckPerms_Groups_Tracks.md

 Repeat creating all the groups, where group z will be the last one.
 .

 Save it.
 Click the save icon in the upper right hand corner.
 It will give you a code to apply the changes.
 Click the code to copy it to your clipboard, then paste it in game, or in the server's console.
-Close the browser window for that editor (once you apply the changes, never use the same editor session again... create a new one).